thenick775/metroidvaniafangame/README.md

 -This app makes use of the third party library JSTileMap to make use of Tiled TMX tile maps.

--Multithreading (Grand Central Dispatch) is used to smoothly transition between scenes, and to preload assets that are not immediately needed.
+-Multithreading (background tasks provided by Spritekit was used over GCD in this case) is used to smoothly transition between scenes, and to preload assets without blocking the UI while transitioning.

 -This app uses a fuzzy logic rule system (GKRuleSystem) to quickly evaluate standard game logic for more complex enemies and provide the framework for fuzzy logic if more complex enemy action is needed.